oliv10/oliv10.github.io/index.md

 # Scotten Sound is currently down for maintenance.
-Everything visible is for testing purposes **ONLY** nothing is perminant or finalized.
+Everything visible is for testing purposes **ONLY** nothing is permanent or finalized.